marlbenchmark/on-policy/README.md

 Website: https://sites.google.com/view/mappo

 This repository implements MAPPO, an multi-agent variant of PPO.
-The implementation in this repositorory is used in the paper "The Surprising Effectiveness of MAPPO in Cooperative, Multi-Agent Games" (https://arxiv.org/abs/2103.01955).
+The implementation in this repositorory is used in the paper "The Surprising Effectiveness of MAPPO in Cooperative Multi-Agent Games" (https://arxiv.org/abs/2103.01955).
 This repository is heavily based on https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail.

 ## Environments supported: